NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ```
 `Ray` consists of an API readily available for building [distributed applications](https://docs.ray.io/en/master/index.html).
 On top of it, there are several problem-solving libraries, one of which is RLlib.

-`Tune` is another one of `Ray`'s libraries for scalable hyperparameter tuning.
+`Tune` is also one of `Ray`'s libraries for scalable hyperparameter tuning.
 All RLlib trainers (scripts for RL agent training) are compatible with Tune API, making experimenting easy and streamlined.

 Import also the `argparse` package and setup some flags.
 Although that step is not mandatory, these flags will allow controlling of certain hyperparameters, such as:
 * RL algorithm utilized (e.g. PPO, DQN)